diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Create Architecture Decision Records (ADRs) that document why certain technical choices were made, providing historical context for architectural decisions.

 **Why this improves Copilot understanding:** Architecture Decision Records (ADRs) provide context about why certain technical choices were made.
-This historical context helps Copilot understand not just what patterns to follow, but why they were chosen, enabling it to suggest solutions that align with your architectural philosophy and constraints.
+This historical context helps Copilot understand not just what patterns to follow, but why they were chosen, enabling it to suggest solutions that align with our architectural philosophy and constraints.

-**Impact on suggestion relevance:** ADRs help Copilot understand the reasoning behind architectural decisions, enabling it to suggest code that respects existing design choices, avoids previously rejected approaches, and aligns with your team's architectural principles and trade-offs.
+**Impact on suggestion relevance:** ADRs help Copilot understand the reasoning behind architectural decisions, enabling it to suggest code that respects existing design choices, avoids previously rejected approaches, and aligns with our team's architectural principles and trade-offs.

 #### ADR Template